sapegin/blog.sapegin.me/content/en/all/react-finland-2018.md

 - Don’t allow user to interact with the UI for two seconds before transition to a new state.
 - Use objects to represent states.
 - Generate analytics and integration tests.
-- [xstate](https://github.com/davidkpiano/xstate) — functional, stateless JS finite state machines and statecharts.
+- [xstate](https://github.com/davidkpiano/xstate), a functional, stateless JS finite state machines and statecharts.
 - Statechart visualization from code.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Great talk by <a href="https://twitter.com/DavidKPiano?ref_src=twsrc%5Etfw">@DavidKPiano</a> on the benefits of using state machines in the ui.
 I know a few places where we should use this 😊 <a href="https://twitter.com/hashtag/reactfinland?src=hash&amp;ref_src=twsrc%5Etfw">#reactfinland</a> <a href="https://t.co/l7Q3x8rwbw">pic.twitter.com/l7Q3x8rwbw</a></p>&mdash; michel.codes (@mweststrate) <a href="https://twitter.com/mweststrate/status/989443355980558336?ref_src=twsrc%5Etfw">April 26, 2018</a></blockquote>